-2.43 Of growing importance both nationally and locally is collaborative and joint working as a driver to improving service delivery and reducing costs.
+- 2.44 Of growing importance both nationally and locally is collaborative and joint working as a driver to improving service delivery and reducing costs.
 There are a number of ways in which the Council is driving the collaborative agenda.
 The Community Asset Transfer (CAT) Protocol identifies when the Council can consider the transfer of an asset and how local communities could register an interest in taking over a Council owned property.
-It is the intention to review the Council's CAT protocol during 2019.
-Particular attention is being applied to single use sports grounds within the CAT process as the Council evaluates the subsidy that some of its leisure facilities require.
-This will be a focus during 2019/20.
+The Council's CAT protocol was revised and approved by Cabinet on the 16th December 2019. - 2.45 Further details can be found at Community Asset Transfer Guidance 2019-23.